 “Roughly 67% of our team members have received at least one dose of vaccine,” a spokesperson with Novant Health said in a statement late Monday afternoon.
 “Like systems across the country, we are seeing lower acceptance rates among our black and brown team members, as well as those who identify as Gen Z or Millennials.
 We are seeing a higher acceptance rate among those with higher-level clinical roles.
 Our physicians, for example, have accepted the vaccine at a higher rate (95%) than the overall team member vaccination rate.”

-On Tuesday, NCDHHS announced it will require that all employees, volunteers, students, trainees, as well as contracted and temporary workers working at state-operated facilities, be fully vaccinated or receive an approved medical or religious exemption by Sept.
+In August, NCDHHS announced it will require that all employees, volunteers, students, trainees, as well as contracted and temporary workers working at state-operated facilities, be fully vaccinated or receive an approved medical or religious exemption by Sept.
 30.

-On Monday, Mecklenburg County Public Health announced that employees will be required to receive the vaccine starting Aug.
+Mecklenburg County Public Health announced that employees will be required to receive the vaccine starting Aug.
 2 and must show proof of vaccination by Sept.
 7.

 “As public health staff, we have led the COVID-19 response efforts for the county and know too well the very high level of sickness, death, and impact the pandemic has had in our community,” said Public Health Director Gibbie Harris.
 “Despite significant prevention efforts, COVID-19 continues to spread in our community, including new highly contagious variants.”

 Harris told Channel 9 that employees have not been required to report if they are vaccinated and that there will be exemptions allowed -- as there are with other required vaccines, including flu.
 Those exemptions include medical and religious, consistent with state and federal requirements.
 Harris said if a staff person refuses to be vaccinated, there will be disciplinary action and they will be required to wear a mask 100% of the time while conducting county business and while in county buildings.